brianglass/anastasis/files/26_september.md

 **Theotokion.**

-That you might abolish the former curse and the sentence of death of the Foremother of old, you were born, O Word of God, from a Virgin, GodÂ’s Mother, bestowing on all indestructible immortality.
+That you might abolish the former curse and the sentence of death of the Foremother of old, you were born, O Word of God, from a Virgin, God’s Mother, bestowing on all indestructible immortality.

 **Another.
 You were a fount of dew.**